-When a parole examination is initiated, a board member visits the institution and interviews the individual in question.
+When a parole examination is initiated, a board member visits the institution and interviews the individual.
 Later, three members of the board examine the case to evaluate whether the requirements for parole are met.
-The evaluation will consist of an examination of observations by the interviewer, information from the inmate's institutional record and probation office's report on the co-ordination of social circumstances.
-In addition, Regional Parole Boards are required to hear the opinions and feelings of the victims of the underlying offences, if requested.
+The evaluation will consist of an examination of observations by the interviewer, information from the inmate's institutional record, the result of the pre-parole inquiry by the probation officers and probation office's report on the co-ordination of social circumstances.
+In addition, Regional Parole Boards are required to hear the opinions and feelings of the victims, if requested.